-First ( Quarter
+Second Quarter First Six Mont

-2012 2011
+2012 2011 2012 2011

-Equity securities \$ - \$ 506
+Equity securities \$ - \$ - \$ - \$ 506

 Fixed maturity securities 337

-\$337 \$ 506
+\$ - \$ - \$ 337 \$ 506

-We reflect investments in equity and fixed maturity securities classified as available-for-sale at fair value with the difference between fair value and cost included in other comprehensive income.
+We record investments in equity and fixed maturity securities classified as available-for-sale at fair value and record the difference between fair value and cost in other comprehensive income.
 OTTI losses recognized in earnings represent reductions in the cost basis of the investment, but not the fair value.
-Accordingly, such losses that are included in earnings are generally offset by a corresponding credit to other comprehensive income and therefore have no net effect on shareholders' equity.
+Accordingly, such losses that are included in earnings are generally offset by a corresponding credit to other comprehensive income and therefore have no net effect on shareholders' equity as of the balance sheet date.

-In the first quarter of 2012, we recorded OTTI losses of \$337 million on certain fixed maturity investments where we concluded that we were unlikely to receive all of the remaining contractual interest and principal amounts when due.
-All of these losses were attributable to a single issuer.
+In the first quarter of 2012, we recorded OTTI losses of \$337 million on certain fixed maturity investments issued by Texas Competitive Electric Holdings where we concluded that we were unlikely to receive all of the remaining contractual interest and principal amounts when due.
 In the first quarter of 2011, we recorded OTTI losses of \$506 million related to certain of our investments in equity securities.
 The OTTI losses included \$337 million with respect to 103.6 million shares of our investment in Wells Fargo & Company ("Wells Fargo") common stock.
 These shares had an aggregate original cost of \$3,621 million.
-At that time, we also held an additional 255.4 million shares of Wells Fargo which were acquired at an aggregate cost of \$4,394 million and had unrealized gains of \$3,704 million as of March 31, 2011.
-Due to the length of time that certain of our Wells Fargo shares were in a continuous unrealized loss position and because we account for gains and losses on a specific identification basis, accounting regulations required us to record the unrealized losses in earnings.
+At that time, we also held an additional 255.4 million shares of Wells Fargo which were acquired at an aggregate cost of \$4,394 million and which had unrealized gains of \$3,704 million as of March 31, 2011.
+Due to the length of time that certain of our Wells Fargo shares were in a continuous unrealized loss position and because we account for realized gains and losses from dispositions on a specific identification basis, accounting regulations required us to record the unrealized losses in earnings.
 However, the unrealized gains were not reflected in earnings but were instead recorded directly in shareholders' equity as a component of accumulated other comprehensive income.